Photo by Priscilla Du Preez, Unsplash.

 You will not find unbridled free speech here, and you won’t find any apologies for our policy either.

-What you will find, by design, is discussions with visitors who respect honesty and fairness, and who express dissenting views within a context of mutual respect.
+What you will find, by design, is discussions with visitors who respect honesty and fairness.
+Those who express dissenting views within a context of mutual respect.

-This is long and detailed post because I want it to be the last word on the matter of free speech here on this venue.
+This is long, detailed post.
+I want it to be the last word on the matter of free speech here at this venue.

 I have no need for “free speech” accolades and zero tolerance for trolls.
 A handful of decent visitors is more than sufficient for me, and that isn’t going to change.